Laragear/Preload/README.md

 ## Security

-If you discover any security related issues, please [use the online form](https://github.com/Laragear/Preload/security).
+If you discover any security-related issues, please [use the online form](https://github.com/Laragear/Preload/security).

 # License

-This specific package version is licensed under the terms of the [MIT License](LICENSE.md), at time of publishing.
+This specific package version is licensed under the terms of the [MIT License](LICENSE.md), at the time of publishing.

 [Laravel](https://laravel.com) is a Trademark of [Taylor Otwell](https://github.com/TaylorOtwell/).
-Copyright © 2011-2023 Laravel LLC.
+Copyright © 2011–2026 Laravel LLC.